NA divided over public hanging of rape convicts

 Minister for Science and Technology Fawad Chaudhry fell short of demanding capital punishment for culprits involved in rape crimes, but he called for reforming the justice system in the country to increase conviction rate in rape cases to prevent such inhuman acts.
 He also suggested that a rape victim should be treated as victim of violence and women investigation officer should be appointed to handle such cases.

-Fawad Chaudhry observed that the recent tragedy had shaken the nation and people wanted that culprits should be hanged publicly, saying that anger in public increases when such incidents happen repeatedly.
-He observed that in the Zainab case, the culprit was hanged and another person namely Mudassar, who was stoned to death by people, was found innocent.
+Fawad Chaudhry observed that recent tragedy had shaken the nation and people wanted that culprits should be hanged publicly, saying that anger among public increases when such incidents happen repeatedly.
+He observed that in Zainab case, the culprit was hanged and another person namely Mudassar, who was stoned to death by people, was found innocent.

+However, he said the hanging of a culprit has not resulted in preventing tragic incidents, and rape cases were continuously happening.

-Maulana Abdul Akbar Chitrali of Jamaat-e-Islami (JI), while strongly condemning the tragedy, said such cases could have been prevented had the government removed shortcomings in the Zainab Alert Bill.
+Maulana Abdul Akbar Chitrali of Jamaat-e-Islami (JI) while strongly condemning the tragedy, said such cases could have been prevented had the government removed shortcomings in Zainab Alert Bill.

-The JI parliamentarian, however, opposed castration of men involved in gang rape cases as proposed by Minister for Human Rights Dr Shireen Mazari.
-“I question as to what will happenif a women rapes a man,” he said.
+The JI parliamentarian, however, opposed castration of men involved in gang rape cases as proposed by Minister for Human Rights Dr Shireeen Mazari.
+“I question as to what will happen if a women rapes a man,” he said.

 However, he said the suggestion from the minister has proved that there were shortcomings in the Zainab Alert Bill.
 He recalled that following public hanging of culprits involved in raping a child during General Zia regime, no such incident occurred for the next 10 years.